mananmpatel/mananmpatel/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=mananmpatel&label=Profile%20views&color=0e75b6&style=flat" alt="mananmpatel" /> </p>

+- Currently I am revising the concepts of C# and .NET from the book called Head First C#.
+So you can follow that on github

 - 🔭 I was working on [BulkyBookWeb](https://github.com/mananmpatel/Bulky-Book)

 - 🌱 I’m currently learning **JavaScript and particularly ReactJS**